jlengrand/project_euler/README.markdown

 26 - Find the value of d < 1000 for which 1/d contains the longest recurring cycle. <br />
 33 - Discover all the fractions with an unorthodox cancelling method. <br />
+43 - Find the sum of all pandigital numbers with an unusual sub-string divisibility property. <br />
-38 - What is the largest 1 to 9 pandigital that can be formed by multiplying a fixed number by 1, 2, 3, ... ? <br />
+46 - What is the smallest odd composite that cannot be written as the sum of a prime and twice a square? <br />
+47 - Find the first four consecutive integers to have four distinct primes factors. <br />
-97 - Find the last ten digits of the non-Mersenne prime: 28433 × 2^7830457 + 1.
+97 - Find the last ten digits of the non-Mersenne prime: 28433 × 2^7830457 + 1. <br />

 **WARNING : Spoil inside for those who want to solve problems by themselves :)**